livestock3d/livestock.github.io/content/pages/welcome.md

 ### Forum

-Currently we don't have a forum, but if you have questions/suggestions or feedback you are welcome to sumit a issue on [Github](https://github.com/livestock3d/livestock3d/issues)
+Currently we don't have a forum, but if you have questions/suggestions or feedback you are welcome to submit a issue on [Github](https://github.com/livestock3d/livestock3d/issues)